Panko (Recipe: crab cakes)

 You can use panko in most any recipe calling for breadcrumbs, especially with seafood and vegetables.
 If you don't have either panko or regular breadcrumbs, try crushed cracker meal or melba toast.

-My friend Jennifer, from The #1 Cooking Group, runs a wonderful gallery in Providence and has impeccable taste.
-This is her crab cake recipe; it has impeccable taste, too.
+This is my friend Jennifer's crab cake recipe.
 I couldn't resist adding some Old Bay, and I substituted panko for regular bread crumbs, which resulted in a very light crab cake.
 Makes 8 large or 12 small crab cakes.

 1/2 onion, diced